 “You’re lucky you’re connected to such a high-profile person,” Cvetka continued sheepishly.
 “I’m a bit jealous.
 With him being as important as a prince, my employers are going to have to let him be until the syzygy.
 Well, for the most part…”

 “Where are you taking us?”
 Kramer interjected.
 “To see the tsar?
-Are they informed about whatever this is with the ELPIS Department?”
+Have they been informed about whatever this is with the ELPIS Department?”

 “You don’t have to worry, Captain Kramer, Nikita,” Cvetka replied without turning to look at them.
 “You’re unnecessary.
 I’m not very sure what they’ll do, but you’re both very capable.
 I doubt they’ll waste your skills.”

-She tilted her strangely, as if listening to something in the distance before she smiled thinly at Sigurd:
+She tilted her strangely, as if listening to something in the distance before she smiled thinly at Sigrid:

-“You… Sigurd… on the other hand.
+“You… Sigrid… on the other hand.
 If you cooperate, then you can continue on living comfortably with the people important to you until the very end.”